jellydator/ttlcache/README.md

 - Type parameters
 - Item expiration and automatic deletion
 - Automatic expiration time extension on each `Get` call
-- `Loader` interface that may be used to load/lazily initialize missing cache
+- `Loader` interface that may be used to load/lazily initialize missing cache items
-- Thread Safe
+- Thread safety
-items
-- Event handlers (insertion and eviction)
+- Event handlers (insertion, update, and eviction)
 - Metrics

 ## Installation